Ayms/node-Tor/README.md

 ## node-Tor OP security :

-As explained above the communications between the application and the OP can be seen at the OP level (or between the application and the OP), then you should normally insure that the OP is installed at a place that you are the only one to be able to access, and a place where the application is supposed to be too since communications with both can be intercepted.
+As explained above the communications between the application and the OP can be seen at the OP level, or between the application and the OP (except if you are using https or such encrypted protocol between the application and the target, see below), then you should normally insure that the OP is installed at a place that you are the only one to be able to access, and a place where the application is supposed to be too since communications with both can be intercepted.

+If you are using https or such specific encrypted protocol, the communications between the application and the OP via the socks proxy protocol, as well as between the exit node and the target can not be seen.

 Main Tor project security features are implemented but some are still pending (see TODO in the code, authentication during the handshake for example and some other checks during circuit creation)